listen2/Imgur-Enhancement-Suite/README.md

 ###Installation

 IES is a userscript, so it can run on any fully-featured modern browser, including most mobile ones.
-Here are installation instructions for some:
+You need to download the file above called ``imgur_enhancement_suite.user.js`` and install it in your browser.
+The installation process differs between browsers, but here are instructions for some of the big ones:

 * Opera: http://www.opera.com/docs/userjs/using/